 Best Company Exclusively for Brooklyn-House Pro Home Inspection

-Service Area: Mainly Brooklyn, but also services all 5 boroughs
+- Service Area: Mainly Brooklyn, but also services all five boroughs

-House Pro’s inspection is comprehensive, which is why they record and report even the most minor details.
+House Pro’s comprehensive inspection is why they record and report even the most minor details.
 Prospective buyers can tag along with House Pro so that they can explain and teach them the working conditions of the house or condo.

 And they are definitely by your side before closing to give you peace of mind.

 No one wants to buy a home that’s a lemon.

 NY/NJ licensed termite and lead-paid inspections are costly.

 - One of the few services specializing in the Brooklyn area

 - Reports reinforced with free ongoing phone support.

 - Building inspections conducted with the latest equipment.